-02/05/19 Approved Surtax funding of \$622,000 for project.
+BCC: 01/19/21 Approved Surtax funding of additional \$2,209,000 for project.

 Total Project Cost was originally estimated at \$750,750 pending design; however, that cost only covered pipe replacement on the west side of 6th Street.
-It's became apparent that pipes on the east side of 6th Street and interconnections are also in need of replacement, along with some connecting pipes and an unfunded CEI component.
-Staff considered phasing the construction; however, a phasing plan would require additional engineering and structures, and increased construction costs for completion of the entire project.
-It would be more efficient and cost effective to allocate funds for the complete project.
-As part of the FY19/20 CIP budget, \$128,750 was allocated; those funds will be fully utilized prior to seeking additional funding from the surtax budget.
+It's became apparent that pipes on the east side of 6th Street and interconnections were also in need of replacement, along with some connecting pipes and an unfunded CEI component.
+Staff it would be most efficient and cost effective to allocate funds for the complete project, rather than splitting it over two or more fiscal years.
+The current budget, including remaining FY19/20 CIP budget carry-forward, is \$2,959,750.

-The project was tasked to a gualified Engineering consultant for design and permitting; the design is now 100% complete.
+The project was tasked to a qualified Engineering consultant for design and permitting; the design is now 100% complete.
 The engineer has coordinated the work with all major utilities to resolve myriad conflicts.
 Because of the complexity and property impacts, additional work was conducted to assess impacted trees and property improvements, and to add exhibits for public outreach.
 Staff has conducted outreach to affected property owners, the project was advertised for bids, and two responsive bids were received, less than 5% apart.
-The bids were higher than expected; additional funding is being requested to complete the project.
+The bids were higher than expected; additional funding has been approved to complete the project.
+The construction contract is complete, a Pre-Construction meeting has been set, and construction should begin soon.